Go to Homepage

 Mukut twin peaks/ photo: Jessie Kok

-If you don’t mind a longer journey from Singapore you can pay about S$80 (roughly US$50) or even less for a roundtrip coach and ferry ticket, which runs via the Tanjung Gemok ferry terminal in Pahang (one crossing per day).
+If you don’t mind a longer journey from Singapore you can pay about S$80-S$90 (just over US$63) or even less for a roundtrip coach and ferry ticket, which runs via the Tanjung Gemok ferry terminal in Pahang.
 The journey takes approximately six-and-a-half hours including a ferry ride of around 45 minutes and the route may be closed during heavy monsoon periods.
-A smarter option is routing yourself via Mersing (www.tiomanferry.com) from where several ferry runs are available daily to Tioman at around one-and-a-half hours to two hours.
-A comfy roundtrip bus journey from Singapore to Mersing and Tanjung Gemok is S$50 on weekdays and S$55 on weekends.
+A smarter option is routing yourself via Mersing (www.tiomanferry.com) on the east coast of peninsular Malaysia, from where several ferry runs are available daily to Tioman at around one-and-a-half hours to two hours.
+Private taxis to Mersing are available.
+The ferries will make several stops along the west coast of Tioman — (south to north) Genting, Paya, Tekek and Salang.
+So pick your spot carefully.

 Send us your Feedback / Letter to the Editor

-These schemes were introduced to combat the destruction of the coral reefs, which were badly damaged by littering and unethical snorkelling practices when tourism took off.
+As a reference, travel operators such as Viatour (www.viator.com/) may offer three-day two-night private packages that include ferry transport (with pick up from Singapore or Johor Bahru), meals, and chalet stays with coral and shipwreck dives, for around US$500 during the relatively drier peak season (May-September).
+A range of inexpensive tours are on offer by various operators following a similar pattern often with simpler accommodation.
+There may be additional charges for conservation to combat the destruction of the coral reefs, which were badly damaged by littering and unethical snorkelling practices when tourism first took off.
 They have worked.
 The white-sand beaches are cleaner, waters are clearer and biodiversity is alive and well.

 Nevertheless, not all the coastal villages sport sand fine enough for polishing your silver with, so map out your holiday activities before setting off.
 Will you be bringing the 44-piece cutlery set, or the boogie board?
 Do you need white sand?
 Or azure sea?
 Or both?
-The lack of roads on Tioman means that getting around requires a boat and the only way to get from village to village now is to charter a speedboat for a minimum of six people at RM100 per head.
+The lack of roads on Tioman means that getting around requires a boat and the simplest way to get from village to village is to charter a speedboat for around RM600 privately or RM120 (US$1=RM4.22) per head (with a minimum count applying).
 The boats are all individually run so it’s best to approach your hotel’s activity desk to arrange one.

 Locating a speedboat is no problem.
 The islanders pretty much know each other by first name and the network will miraculously provide just when you thought all was lost.
 Although the price may seem steep, there’s a little room for negotiation, depending on how many villages you’d like to visit.